-Select undercut DIN 509 E.
+Select undercut DIN 509 F.

-■ Off: When the cycle is completed, the tool remains at the cycle end position.
+- Off: When the cycle is completed, the tool remains at the cycle end position. - On: Tool returns to the starting point

 The cycle machines a thread undercut according to DIN 509 type E, a cylinder start chamfer, then the adjoining cylinder, and finishes with the plane surface.
 You can define a finishing oversize for the area of the cylinder.
 The cylinder chamfer is executed when you enter at least one of the parameters cylinder 1st cut length or 1st cut radius.